Feb 2, 2026

 Types of Internal Links

-Navigational links — in your main menu, header, or footer.
+Navigational links.
+In your main menu, header, or footer.
 Important for structure, lower SEO weight.

-Contextual links — added naturally within the body of your content.
+Contextual links.
+Added naturally within the body of your content.
 Highest SEO value.
 These tell Google how your content relates to other content and pass the most authority.
 Never skip these.

-Breadcrumb links — show users where they are in your site hierarchy.
+Breadcrumb links.
+Show users where they are in your site hierarchy.
 Moderate SEO value.

-Related content links — at the end of a post or in a sidebar.
+Related content links.
+At the end of a post or in a sidebar.
 Moderate value, increase engagement.

-Footer and sidebar links — sitewide, low SEO weight.
+Footer and sidebar links.
+Sitewide, low SEO weight.
 Google knows they're templated.
 Use sparingly.

-The 4 Biggest Internal Linking Mistakes B2B Companies Make
+The Biggest Internal Linking Mistakes B2B Companies Make

 Only linking from the homepage.
-You need a web of links — blog posts linking to other blog posts, product pages to case studies, case studies to comparison pages.
+You need a web of links: blog posts linking to other blog posts, product pages to case studies, case studies to comparison pages.

 Using generic anchor text.
 "Click here" tells Google nothing.
 Use descriptive, keyword-rich anchor text.
 "How to fix orphan pages" beats "click here" every time.